datastax/php-driver/features/README.md

 $session = $cluster->connect();
 ```

-Note that disabling persistent sessions will cause significant slow down of cluster initialization as the connections will be forced to get re-established for every request.
+Note that disabling persistent sessions will cause a significant slow down of cluster initialization as the connections will be forced to get re-established for every request.

 Once persistent sessions are enabled, you can view how many of them are currently active.
 They will be exposed in the Cassandra extension section of `phpinfo()`.

+Persistent sessions stay alive for the duration of the parent process, typically a php-fpm worker or apache worker.
+These sessions will be reused for all requests served by that worker process.
+Once a worker process has reached its end of life, sessions will get cleaned up automatically and will be re-create in the new process.

 ### Configuring load balancing policy